EDCD/EDDN/schemas/README-EDDN-schemas.md

 that messages do not contain any Cmdr-specific data (other than "uploaderID", the "horizons" flag, and the "odyssey" flag).

-The individual schemas will instruct you on various elisions (removals) to be made to comply with this.
+The individual Schemas will instruct you on various elisions (removals) to be made to comply with this.

-Some of these requirements are also enforced by the schemas, and some things the schemas enforce might not be explicitly called out here.
-So, **do** check what you're sending against the relevant schema(s) when making any changes to your code.
+Some of these requirements are also enforced by the Schemas, and some things the Schemas enforce might not be explicitly called out here.
+So, **do** check what you're sending against the relevant Schema(s) when making any changes to your code.

-It is also advisable to Watch this repository on GitHub so as to be aware of any changes to schemas.
+It is also advisable to Watch this repository on GitHub so that you are aware of any changes to Schemas.

 #### `horizons` and `odyssey` flags

-Where the schema allows for them, add the `horizons` and `odyssey` keys with boolean values.  `null` is not allowed in the values, so if you cannot determine a value do not include that key at all.
+Where the Schema allows for them, add the `horizons` and `odyssey` keys with boolean values.  `null` is not allowed in the values, so if you cannot determine a value do not include that key at all.
 The best source of these is the `LoadGame` event from journals.
 It's present